sdcondon/FlUnit/README.md

   ![Visual Studio Test Result Example](docs/VSTestResultExample.png)

 Cons
-- LINQ expression-valued assertion clauses do come with a performance cost.
-So does all of the passing of test objects (arranged prerequisites, test outcome objects, ..) between the provided delegates (as opposed to having a single test method).
-This will not be a particularly speedy framework - though I've not run any explicit tests to validate the degree to which this is true.
+- All of the passing of test objects (arranged prerequisites, test outcome objects, ..) between the provided delegates (as opposed to having a single test method) comes at a performance cost - though I've not run any explicit tests to validate the extent of this.
 The fact that the VSTest adapter is little more than a skeleton likely counteracts it to some degree at the moment.
+- LINQ expression-valued assertion clauses come with some drawbacks.
+Building an expression tree is relatively expensive, so there's an additional performance cost here.
+You also can't put breakpoints on them (though subjectively the desire to do this should be relatively rare - given that they're just assertions rather than the "meat" of the test).
 - Inflexible in some ways, in that it requires you to be rather formal in the separation of the clauses of your tests.
 Sometimes a freer-flowing test structure is useful.
 - Delegate params get unwieldy for even a modest number of separate "Given" clauses.
 Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it - as shown above.
 Using C# 9's lambda discard parameters can also make things a little clearer.